 Senior Dog Grant Programs

-This year we are investing in grantees that can implement or expand programs that measurably improve outcomes for senior dogs while producing data that will help to guide future grantmaking and best practices in animal welfare.
+This year, we are investing in organizations that can implement or expand programs that measurably improve outcomes for senior dogs while generating meaningful data to inform future grantmaking and best practices in animal welfare.

 This program focuses on removing the most common barriers that delay placement, including untreated medical needs, dental disease, incomplete adoption-readiness information, and adopter uncertainty.
 A core component of this grant is standardized data collection to identify which services create the greatest impact.